supersayan-labs/supersayan/README.md

 Supported offloaded layers: `nn.Linear`, `nn.Conv2d`.

-Recommendation: For non‑trivial networks, the hybrid approach is the supported path for privacy‑preserving inference on selected layers.

 ## Tensors and Interop

 - `SupersayanTensor(data, device=...)` accepts `torch.Tensor`, `numpy.ndarray`, or `cupy.ndarray` and preserves dtype float32.